 With poor air quality still affecting many people across the country and COVID continuing to circulate, you may be considering putting on a mask before you step outside.
 But experts say that in these cases, some masks are better than others — namely, N95 masks.

-We spoke to experts about the differences between mask types as well as when to wear masks with higher filtration protections, and what to look for when shopping for an N95-caliber masks.
+We compiled the current guidance and spoke to experts about when to wear masks with higher filtration protections, and what to look for when shopping for an N95-caliber masks.

 N95s and KN95s both filter 95% of airborne particles.
 However, N95s are regulated and approved by CDC’s NIOSH, while KN95s are regulated by China and do not have approval from NIOSH, Dhillon said.
 KN95s are the most widely available respirators that meet an international standard, according to the CDC.
 As of Jan.
 22, 2022, the CDC clarified that the public can choose to wear KN95s, since they offer more protection than surgical masks.
 KF94s are regulated by South Korea and filter out 94% of particles.

 When it comes to keeping you protected from wildfire smoke, the higher filtration of the N95 masks is important.
 "The material that N95 masks are made out of is a multi-layer fabric where the pores are just big enough for gases to get through, but not particles," Buhr says.
 "And with wildfire smoke, in particular, we're seeing very small particles between what we call a PM2.5, which is a two and a half micron particle, and PM10, which is a 10 micron particle.
 And so those are micrometers.
 That's 1000th of a centimeter in size.
 So these are really, really tiny particles.
 And if you don't filter them out, then you might as well really not be wearing anything at all."